Trust Layer & Stack Boundaries

 Composio

-OAuth, connect links, and standard app actions should stay commodity when the integration is not the strategic differentiator.
+OAuth, connect links, and standard app actions stay commodity when the integration is not the strategic differentiator.

 Dify